Bengal Cats have a ton of energy!

 gets your attention, she's going to jump up there whenever

 she's bored!
 If you need to curb a behavior, just say "No" in a firm

 voice, move the cat, then go back to what you were doing.
 Don't let

 the cat's bad behavior cause you to do anything fun for her.
 It won't

 distract her, it just reinforces the behavior.

 We recommend against using squirt guns,

-noise makers, etc. as punishment or scare tactics. bengals are very
+noise makers, etc. as punishment or scare tactics.
+Bengal Cats are very

-smart, and it's a bad idea to get in a tit-for-tat contest with them.
+smart and it's a bad idea to get into a tit-for-tat contest with them.

 They go through mischievous/rebellious phases as they grow, but if you react